wimgielis/PythonScript_NotepadPlusPlus/README.md

 - RectangularEdits.py (alt-r):
 Insert text or a series of numbers (with a pattern) onto the rectangular selection

-- TM1NoElementsWithCarets (Alt-z):
-In view MDX, we remove in the member syntax with ^ characters anything in front of the real element name.

-- TM1NoHierarchyNotation (Alt-f):
+- TM1Tools (Alt-f):
 In rules and feeders, we add or remove the hierarchy notation for the element references in the main hierarchy.
+Or we remove the part in front of the caret.

 - TreatEmeilText.py (alt-a):
 Probably only useful to me :-) To format emails from Gmail.
 Also, also extra text to emails from Neil